aliclark/the_wooden_sword/Physicalist Consciousness.md

 - Upanishads - consciousness as analagous to sound (ōm)
 - Thales - Arche
 - Panpsychism
-- Plato - Theory of forms
+- Plato - Theory of form
+- Herbert Spencer - the idea that consciousness is evolved
+- William McDougall - the idea that consciousness is evolved in order to make animals "keener" survivalists
 - [Physicalism](https://en.wikipedia.org/wiki/Physicalism)
 - Delay-line memory
 - Searle - Biological Naturalism